 Exercises Recommended For Pregnant Women

-Depending on your physical fitness and the trimester you’re in, it’s recommended that you switch up the intensity and type of exercise you do.
-While the former can only be determined by your doctor, here are a few trimester-based recommendations:14
+Depending on your physical fitness and the trimester you’re in, it’s recommended that you switch up the

 - First trimester: Considering the fact that most women at this point are struggling with fatigue and new changes in the body, a 30-minute walk, meditation, and prenatal yoga be the most ideal options.